-As we age, it is natural for the toenails to curve more.
+You see, as we age, it is natural for the toenails to curve more.
 This happens because the natural support to the toenail wears away and the toenails folds around the bone beneath it.
-While this does not happen to everyone, it is very common.
-In these cases, trimming the toenail straight across will result in sharp corners of the toenail digging into the skin.
-People whose toenails grow in this fashion would be better served by slightly rounding the corners of the toenail, either when they are being trimmed or using a file to do so afterwards.
+While this does not happen to everyone, it is very common in older adults.
+Have you noticed more curves in your nail?
+In these cases, trimming the toenail straight across will result in sharp corners of the toenail.
+And those can start digging into the skin.
+People whose toenails grow in this fashion would be better served by slightly rounding the corners of the toenail, either when they are being trimmed or by using a file to do so afterward.
 This will relieve the pressure on the skin and keep the toes comfortable.

-A word of caution, however.
+But, there is a word of caution in this advice, however.
 Do not mistake "slightly rounding the corners" to mean "dig out the sides of the toenail."
-If the toe is painful, whether before or after you trim the toenail, stop what you are doing and get it properly evaluated and treated by your foot doctor in Houston, TX.
-I guarantee it will be less painful than doing it yourself!
+If the toe is painful, whether before or after you trim the toenail, stop what you are doing and get it properly evaluated and treated at our podiatry practice in Houston, TX.
+We can guarantee it will be less painful than doing it yourself!

 Now, additional rounding is not the only nail change that's common for seniors.
 You see, as you get older, your nails can also grow thicker, and that makes it harder to practice safe toenail trimming.
 At the same time, you lose flexibility when you get older, and that can make it even more difficult to give yourself an at-home pedicure.
 So, how can you practice safe and effective toenail trimming when cutting nails straight across just isn't an option?